AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

   # Where supported, run "myprog" in the native environment through an
   # instrumentation layer to produce the execution trace.
 Pass arg1 and arg2
   # as command line arguments to "myprog".

+When MCDC analysis is intended, as indicated with :option:`--level=stmt+mcdc`, a few options are available to designate the source units of interest, allowing optimal trace generation for more efficient processing:

+:option:`-P` :
+   Use indicated project file as the root project for operations that need locating information about units to analyze.
+Default options are taken from this project, and all the projects listed in :option:`--projects` switches must be imported by the root project.

+:option:`--projects`, |rarg| :
+   Within the dependency closure of the root project designated by :option:`-P`, designate projects on which to focus in particular.

+:option:`--recursive` :
+   When using :option:`-P` and :option:`--projects` to control operations, consider the dependency closure of all the designated projects.

+   See the :ref:`using-gpr` section for extra details and use examples of :option:`--P`, :option:`--projects` and :option:`--recursive`.

+:option:`--units`, |rarg| :
+   When using project files, override the list of units of interest for source coverage.

+:option:`--subdirs` :
+   When using project files, look for :term:`Library Information files` in the indicated subdirectory of each project's object directory.

+:option:`--scos`, |rarg| :
+   For source coverage analysis specifically, provide the set of Library Information files from which SCOs should be loaded.
+This low-level switch effectively overrides the selection of units of interest for source coverage, in particular bypassing project-based unit selection based on switches :option:`-P` and :option:`--units`.

+See :ref:`trace-control` for more details on the influence of these options, and :ref:`sunits` for extra information and examples describing their use.